OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Demos/02-webconnector/Readme.md

 This demo adds connector functionality to an existing website.
 First, a new website must be created.
 The following steps create a default MVC website and walk through the steps for adding a connector.
 All code can be found in the [Lab Files](../../Lab%20Files) folder, which was based on an application with the name **WebApplication1**.

-To run this demo, perfom the following steps:
+To run this demo, perform the following steps:

 1. Open **Visual Studio 2017**